simcesplatform/simcesplatform.github.io/markdown/core_install.md

         :::text
         All files where found.
 Platform is ready for installation.

-    - In the development stage, use the following command instead

-            :::bash
-            source fetch_platform_files.sh gitlab <ACCESS_TOKEN>

-        where `<ACCESS_TOKEN>` is replaced with the access token to the private GitLab server.

 - 5\.
 (Optional) Setup the settings for the RabbitMQ message bus and the Mongo database.
 Note, that the default settings can be used for running simulations locally.

     - TODO: add links to correct page: Modify the RabbitMQ settings